kiali/kiali/deploy/jenkins-ci/README.md

   `git@github.com:israel-hdez/swsui.git`.
 * OPERATOR_GITHUB_URI: Use the SSH url of your Kiali operator fork; e.g.
   `git@github.com:israel-hdez/kiali-operator.git`.
+* HELM_GITHUB_URI: Use the SSH url of your Kiali helm-charts fork; e.g.
+  `git@github.com:israel-hdez/helm-charts.git`.
 * QUAY_NAME: Use your own Quay.io repository for Kiali;
   e.g. `quay.io/edgarhz/kiali`.
 * QUAY_OPERATOR_NAME: Use your own Quay.io repository for the operator;